Please resolve the following issue before you continue:

 Book your flights from London to Nice right away!

 Looking for affordable round-trip flights from London to Nice?
 Then check out our offers to find the best option for your journey.
-For example, you can fly from London to Nice and back in October 2026 for 188 £.
+For example, you can fly from London to Nice and back in March 2027 for 191 £.

 Whether you’re planning to spend your vacation in France or traveling to Nice for a business meeting, a Lufthansa flight makes your journey from the United Kingdom to your destination both comfortable and convenient.